realA10001986/Flux-Capacitor/Hardware/README.md

 Big pipe on top: Genova 30720 (2")

-The black pipe on the left and the hose on the right are fully custom made; the hose is enclosed in parts used in pressurized air equipment.
+The black pipe on the left and the hose on the right are fully custom made; the hose is enclosed in parts used in compressed air equipment.